cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 Entering the right parameters
 -----------------------------
 There are many ways to enter parameters in T-Coffee, see the **-parameters** flag.
 In general you will not need to use these complicated parameters, yet, if you find yourself typing long command lines on a regular basis, it may be worth reading this section.
 One may easily feel confused with the various manners in which the parameters can be passed to T-Coffee.
 The reason for these many mechanisms is that they allow several levels of intervention.
-For instance, you may install T-Coffee for all the users and decide that the defaults we provide are not the proper ones...
-In this case, you will need to make your own t_coffee_default file.
-Later on, a user may find that he/she needs to keep reusing a specific set of parameters, different from those in t_coffee_default, hence the possibility to write an extra parameter file: parameters.
+For instance, you may install T-Coffee for all the users and decide that the defaults we provide are not the proper ones...In this case, you will need to make your own ``t_coffee_default`` file.
+Later on, a user may find that he/she needs to keep reusing a specific set of parameters, different from those in t_coffee_default, hence the possibility to write an extra parameter file with the flag **-parameters**.
 In summary:

 ::